mrparkers/terraform-provider-keycloak/docs/resources/realm_keystore_rsa_generated.md

 ---
-page_title: "keycloak_realm_key_rsa_generated Resources"
+page_title: "keycloak_realm_keystore_rsa_generated Resources"
 ---

-# keycloak\_realm\_key\_rsa_generated Resources
+# keycloak\_realm\_keystore\_rsa_generated Resources

-Allows for creating and managing Realm keystores within Keycloak.
+Allows for creating and managing `rsa-generated` Realm keystores within Keycloak.

-A realm manages a logical collection of users, credentials, roles, and groups.
-Users log in to realms and can be federated from multiple sources.
+A realm keystore manages generated key pairs that are used by Keycloak to perform cryptographic signatures and encryption.

 ## Example Usage